 So, unless you want to count a small amount of fertilizer and some water, my total cost was less than 10 cents.
 How does that compare with the price of two (granted, already in full bloom) baskets purchased from a garden center?

 Two baskets, as these will be by mid October, will cost $25.00.
 My savings, $24.90.
 You can't beat that with a stick.
 But, there is much more to this bargain.

 Most anyone can walk into a garden center, buy a couple of hanging baskets of pansies, take them home and hang them up.
 But if you really love plants, no amount of money can buy the pleasure and satisfaction found in growing them, yourself.

 Yeah, $25 worth of pansy baskets for 10 cents.
 That's frugality to the inth degree.
 And my real reason for sharing this tip with you?
 Just so I could show you, and brag about, the very first pansies I have ever grown in my life.

 Some varieties of pansies do best in late spring and early summer, while others do best in fall and winter.
-In general, most varieties will do well in either.
 I have been buying plants in early fall, as soon as they are available in garden centers.
-By doing so, I have a nice display in fall, all but the coldest parts of winter, and then, spring and the early part of summer.
+I have a nice display in fall, all but the coldest parts of winter, and then, spring and the early part of summer.